-The inspectors held discussions with pupils, teachers, senior members of staff and with the chair of governors.
-They observed a sample of the extra-curricular activities that occurred during the inspection period.
-Inspectors visited boarding houses and the facilities for sick or injured pupils.
+The inspectors conducted formal interviews with pupils.
+They held discussions with teachers, senior members of staff and with the chairman of governors.
+Inspectors visited the boarding house and the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.